YA Review: WHERE IT ALL LANDS by Jennie Wexler

-Genres: Historical Fiction, Young Adult Fiction
+Genres: Contemporary Fiction, Young Adult Fiction

 Amazon | Barnes & Noble | The Book Depository

 FTC Disclosure: I received a complimentary copy of this book from the publisher via Netgalley.
 All opinions are my own.